May 23, 2025

 Final Thoughts

-It can be stressful and confusing applying to ACT accommodations.
+It can be stressful and confusing applying for ACT accommodations.
 However, there are a lot of resources out there, such as this guide, to help you with the application process.
 Also, remember that your school officials are here to help with the application process.

 Get A Free Consultation